 "TNT OR IN HIDING" - The Mental Health Impact of being Undocumented

 Meet the Author of "Dear America."
-Pulitzer Prize Winning Author Jose Antonio Vargas discusses the most divisive topic in today's society - Immigration and the mental health impact of being undocumented and the toll of living a life in hiding.
-Bring your copy of his book or buy one at Skylight; Jose will be signing after the show.
+Pulitzer Prize Winning Author Jose Antonio Vargas as he discusses the most divisive topic in today's society - Immigration and the mental health impact of being undocumented and the toll of living a life in hiding.

 Moderated by Giselle Töngi-Walters | Guest: Pulitzer Prize Winning Author Jose Antonio Vargas